ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ### **Distributional Analysis:**

 Discovered a **Bi-modal Distribution** in total base stats (peaks at 300 and 500).
 This suggests a "Dual-Tier" design philosophy rather than a standard Bell Curve.
+A bi-modal distribution makes sense since there are a considerable amount of stage 1 evolution Pokemon like Charmander, and plenty of stage 3 evolution Pokemon like Charizard!

 Histogram of Pokemon' total base stats:
 <img width="1247" height="702" alt="github_pokemon_3" src="https://github.com/user-attachments/assets/f5d8dcf5-c796-47b4-a9eb-5ab073e9b736" />

 ### **Independence of Predictor Variables:**